International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 data space members.

 The communities coming together in the data space needs to make decisions for the setup.
-Whether a centralized DSA is required, or a more federated or even fully decentralized model is appropriate must be reasoned over when the data space is founded, as these architectural choices are very hard to change later.
+Whether a centralized DSGA is required, or a more federated or even fully decentralized model is appropriate must be reasoned over when the data space is founded, as these architectural choices are very hard to change later.
 Where on this spectrum of